Walmart Wants To Deliver Groceries Straight To Your Fridge - Slashdot

 Re: (Score:2)

-Delivery driver, then tells friends (Score:1)
+Delivery driver, then tells friends (Score:2, Interesting)

 Delivery driver, making minimum wage and being treated like shit by Wal-mart, then tells his friends about the shit he saw in your house and 3 months later you get robbed.
 No thank you.
 What the fuck are these companies thinking and how fucking lazy are people?
 I'd only allow this if I was rich as fuck and had hired help to do this.
 Which at that point, they would be my employee, well compensated and not some untrustworthy Wal-mart meth head employee.
 But then the rich have been doing this for centurie